naathcs/naathcs/README.md

-# Hello, I'm Nathalia
+# 👋 Hi, I’m Nathalia

-Welcome to my GitHub profile!
-I recently found a passion for **computational neuroscience, bioinformatics**, and software development in those fields.
-Right now, I’m focused on strengthening my skills in **Java, Python, and data science tools** to create software that helps researchers explore the brain and biology.
+I’m on a journey to rebuild my foundations in **math, statistics, programming**, and learn about **neuroscience** to prepare for a future career in **computational neuroscience, and neurotechnology**.
+This GitHub will track my progress through hands-on projects, study notes, and experiments as I learn.

 ---

-### 🔭 Current Focus
-- Learning **Java** and building hands-on projects
+### 📚 What I’m Learning Now
-- Exploring **Python** for data analysis and neuroscience applications
+- **Math & Statistics**: Strengthening fundamentals for data science and research
-- Improving my **math and statistics foundations**
-- Preparing for a future career in **neurotechnology & research software development**
+- **Python**: Data analysis, scientific libraries, and project-based learning
+- **Data Tools**: Power BI and exploring MATLAB for research applications
+- **Neuroscience Basics**: Connecting coding with brain and biology studies

 ---

-### 🌱 Skills & Tools
+### 🛠️ Skills in Progress
-- **Languages**: Java, Python (in progress), SQL
+- **Languages**: Python, Java, SQL
+- **Libraries**: NumPy, Pandas, Matplotlib (learning)
-- **Data Tools**: Power BI, MATLAB (exploring)
+- **Tools**: Git/GitHub, MATLAB (exploring)
-- **Other**: Git/GitHub, basic web development
+- **Other**: Basic web development, project documentation

+---

+### 🎯 Goals
+- Build projects that combine **programming with neuroscience concepts**
+- Share study notes and code to track my learning journey
+- Develop and improve softwares to help neuroscientists in their research

 ---